 5. Revamp Images

-With search engines like Google putting more and more emphasis on visual search, websites with unique, high-definition photos on their sites can be greatly rewarded.
+With search engines like Google putting more and more emphasis on visual and video search, marketers should be constantly optimizing and updating their images and videos.
 As one of those things businesses often put off for another time, the new year provides a great opportunity to throw out those generic stock images and set up a photo shoot to take custom images that really show off your latest products, services, and team.
 Images taken from a photo shoot can be repurposed in many ways such as social media and greeting cards, and can also be extremely beneficial to your website’s SEO.

 6. Update Your About Page

-A commonly overlooked part of a website is the About and Meet the Team pages.
+A commonly overlooked part of a website is your About and Meet the Team pages.
 At a high level, are there updated team photos to upload, new staff that still don’t have bios or old employees who haven’t been taken down?
 At a finer level, do you have staff that mentions their “15 years of experience”?
-Now they should have “over 15 years” and may have other updates, such as new certifications.
+Now they should have “over 15 years” and may have other updates, such as new certifications or recognition.
 The new year is a great time to have staff update their profiles.

 If you’re feeling ambitious, you can even brainstorm ideas on how to update pages to show off your company culture.
-For example, Cloud Horizon’s Meet the Team page displays the team member’s photo/name/title and on hover changes to a photo of them as a baby, and the title is replaced with what they wanted to be when they grew up.
+For example, Cloud Horizon’s Meet the Team page displays the team member’s photo/name/title and on hover changes to a photo of them as a kid, and the title is replaced with what they wanted to be when they grew up.
+Often, it’s helpful to mention personal interests, schools attended, or groups volunteered with as a way to connect on a personal level with customers.

 7. Check Your Online Business Listings